 - Parking & Transportation: Carnegie Mellon provides a variety of free and low-cost transportation options.

 - Please notify Lorna (email@example.com) by August 1st to request free graduate student parking for evenings and weekends.

 - Port Authority & Campus Transportation: The university operates two separate shuttle transportation services and students may also use the Allegheny County bus transportation service with their ID at no charge.

 - If you plan to bring a car and want to explore getting a parking permit, please be aware that they are available on a first-come, first-serve basis.
 You will need your Andrew ID and password to apply for a Carnegie Mellon parking permit.

 - The university also offers the carsharing service Zipcar.

-- International Students, I-20 form: You will receive the form directly from the Office of International Education (OIE) according to the earlier instructions you received from Valerie Bridge.
-All I-20 forms are processed as quickly as possible and will be sent to you via express mail.
+- International Students, I-20 form: You will receive the form directly from the Office of International Education (OIE) according to the earlier instructions you received from Lorna Williams.
+All I-20 forms are processed as quickly as possible and will be sent to you via mail.
 You will be contacted by OIE if they have questions or require clarification on information submitted.

 August Checklist and Arrival in Pittsburgh

 - Department Orientation.
 All new students are required to attend the department orientation.
 The orientation will provide you with an opportunity to meet faculty and fellow graduate students.
 An overview of program requirements will be presented by members of the Graduate Program Committee (GPC).
 Details regarding the orientation schedule will be sent to you later this summer.